Food allergies and intolerances in babies

 How to spot the signs of allergies in babies

 If you notice any of these symptoms after baby has eaten something, it could mean they’re having an allergic reaction.

 - Runny or blocked nose

 - Sore, red and itchy eyes

-- Discuss how to manage your baby's diet to make sure they still get all the nutrients they need for healthy growth and development
+- Once the diagnosis of a food allergy or food intolerance is confirmed, discuss how to manage your baby's diet to make sure they still get all the nutrients they need for healthy growth and development.

-- Good news is that many babies outgrow their food allergies in early childhood
+- Many babies outgrow their food allergies and food intolerances in early childhood.

-Symptoms of food intolerance tend to come on more slowly, often many hours after eating making them harder to diagnose.
+In general, symptoms of food intolerance tend to come on more slowly than allergic reactions, often many hours after eating, making them harder to diagnose.
 They include:

 If you’re concerned that your baby has a food intolerance, speak to your GP, health visitor or public health nurse who will help to diagnose and manage it.
 They may ask you to try and eliminate certain foods and may also refer you and baby to a paediatric dietician for more specialist care and advice.

 If you don’t think it’s anything serious but want to see what the common causes are, try our feeding issues symptom checker.